 2812.
 Expulsion after last round of tournament is paired.

-Earlier opponents of the expelled player shall have their results adjusted for tournament scoring purposes (see also 28I3) as follows:
+Earlier opponents of the expelled player shall have their results adjusted for tournament scoring purposes (see also 2813) as follows:

-- a.
-A player who lost to the expelled player shall instead receive a half-point bye. - b.
-A player who drew the expelled player shall instead receive a win by forfeit.
+a.
+A player who lost to the expelled player shall instead receive a half-point bye.